 This ensues from the peculiarity of the goods involved, which are covered by international export controls.
 They include conventional and mass destruction weapons, arms and a broad group of products with both civilian and military uses.
-That group of dual-use goods comprises manufacturing facilities, control and measuring equipment, software and production and servicing technologies.
+The trade in mass destruction weapons is banned by the international treaties to which Poland is a State Party.
+That group of dualuse goods comprises manufacturing facilities, control and measuring equipment, software and production and servicing technologies.
 In the age of asymmetric conflicts all of them might pose a potential danger to international peace and security, and for that reason several dozen countries cooperate to monitor international trade in those items.